Jarreau (album)

 Jarreau is the sixth studio album by Al Jarreau, released in 1983.
 It was his third consecutive #1 album on the Billboard Jazz charts, while also placing at #4 on the R&B album charts and #13 on the Billboard 200.
-In 1984 the album received four Grammy Award nominations, including for Jay Graydon as Producer of the Year (Non-Classical).
+In 1984, the album received four Grammy Award nominations, including for Jay Graydon as Producer of the Year (Non-Classical).

 The album contained three hit singles: "Mornin'" (U.S. Pop #21, AC #2 for three weeks), "Boogie Down" (U.S. Pop #77) and "Trouble in Paradise" (U.S. Pop #63, AC #10).
 The first charted during the spring and summer, the second in the summer and the latter charted in the fall.

-In 2001, the album was certified Platinum by the Recording Industry Association of America.
+In 2001, the album was certified platinum by the Recording Industry Association of America.
 It was remastered and re-released in 2009 by Friday Music.

-The song "Black and Blues" has been rearranged for moderate use in marching band.
+The song "Black and Blues" has been rearranged for moderate use in marching bands.
 A condensed version for trombone has also become widely popular in marching/pep bands.